What is Completion Rate and How To Measure It?

 Market research shows that brand recall is significantly higher in audiences that watch a video ad in its entirety.
 If viewers keep your ad on for its duration, that indicates good resonance with them.
 A high enough percentage of such viewers — or of viewers that get through more of your ad’s running length — lets you know that you’re connecting well with your target audiences.

-Completion rate isn’t the only factor that matters, but it is one of the basic indicators of a successful advertising campaign.
+The completion rate isn’t the only factor that matters, but it is one of the basic indicators of a successful advertising campaign.

 Going Beyond Completion Rate